ComputBiophys/CTGoMartini/README.md

 - [x] Add Checkpoint at the ending of the simulations
 - [ ] Position restraints: x,y,z restraint instead of the distance restraint
 - [ ] Analysis module should be added.
+- [ ] Minimization output module should be added.
+- [ ] Plumed module should be added.